Fact checkedFact Checked

 • When compared to other brands, it is a little pricey.

-Capsimax powder
+Capsimax Powder

 This PhenQ appetite suppressant supplement component is a potent fat percentage reducer[4].
 It is also a great ingredient that modulates your metabolic rate[5] and food intake.